JustinInCoding/HIITFit/README.md

 - URL.libraryDirectory: Library/.
 The directory for files that you don’t want to expose to the user.
 - URL.cachesDirectory: Library/Caches/.
 Temporary cache files.
 You might use this if you expand a zipped file and temporarily access the contents in your app.
 - iPhone and iPad backups will save Documents and Library, excluding Library/Caches.
 - UserDefaults file locates in Library/Preferences
+- you can’t index directly into a String, text.index(_:offsetBy:) returns a String.Index, You can then use this special index in square brackets
+- Note: You can do so much string manipulation that you’ll need [Use Your Loaf’s Swift String cheat sheet](https://useyourloaf.com/blog/swift-string-cheat-sheet/)
+- Note: You can find more information about RangeExpressions in the [official Apple documentation](https://developer.apple.com/documentation/swift/rangeexpression).

 ## Key Points